 Following her Sorbonne undergraduate degree in history of art, Blanche graduated from Sciences Po Paris and has been deputy director in charge of the FIAC artistic programming and « Hors les Murs » programs since 2010.
 She has also directed performance, dance, artists’ films and conference programs in collaboration with major cultural institutions such as the Louvre, the Palais de la découverte and the Centre Pompidou, and was co-curator for performance programs at the Silencio in Paris and the Printemps de Septembre contemporary art festival.
 In 2017, she co-founded the association Thanks for Nothing, which creates links between the art world and charity organizations.
 At Art Explora, she will develop artist residencies at the Cité internationale des arts in Montmartre and build synergies with the foundation’s cultural partners.

 After graduating from the Spanish business school ICADE and Northeastern University in the United States, Maider began her international career in Paris where she spent 9 years marketing products for L’Oréal on the world Luxury market.
 Her passion for contemporary art and design led her to the Carpenters Workshop Gallery in London’s Mayfair district where she worked as an exhibitions and PR manager.
 She is now a patron of the Hayward Gallery in London.
 As a consultant, Maider has also helped many luxury brands to team up with artists.
-Today, she is in charge of the foundation’s activities in Spain and the United Kingdom and one of her roles is to handle the award-related aspects in both of these countries.
+Today, she manages the international development of the foundation.

 Laure de Moussac